ophub/amlogic-s9xxx-armbian/documents/README.md

 ###### 12.7.2.3.1 Static IP address - IPv4

-Modify the IP address allocation method to `Static IP address` on the network connection `ether1` and take effect immediately.
+Change the IP allocation method to `Static IP address` for network connection `ether1` with immediate activation.

-*Applicable to wired connections / wireless connections
+*Applicable to both wired and wireless connections

 ```shell
 # Set ENV